Serve & Protect: Plot

-While the precinct is still undergoing the audit, Jake (Andy Samberg) and Rosa (Stephanie Beatriz) are assigned a case where a laptop belonging to star actress Cassie Sinclair (Kelly Sullivan) was stolen on the set of the crime show Serve & Protect, their favorite show.
+While the precinct is still undergoing the audit, Jake (Andy Samberg) and Rosa (Stephanie Beatriz) are assigned a case where a laptop belonging to star actress Cassie Sinclair (Kelly Sullivan) was stolen on the set of the crime show Serve & Protect; their favorite show.

 On the set, Jake is enthralled with the producers.
 Executive producer Gary Lurmax (Greg Germann) offers him a consulting producer role in the show, with Jake accepting the offer and ruling out Lurmax as a suspect in his enthusiasm.
 Rosa believes the latter to be clouding her partner's judgement.
-Jake and Rosa also have to deal with actor Mark Devereaux (Nathan Fillion), an avid method actor who perpetually stays in character as a dramatised detective and contaminates evidence with his fingerprints.
-Rosa finds evidence that Lurmax stole the computer by checking footage of him breaking into Sinclair's RV and both confront him.
+Jake and Rosa also have to deal with actor Mark Devereaux (Nathan Fillion), an avid method actor who perpetually stays in-character as a dramatised detective and contaminates evidence with his fingerprints.
+Rosa finds evidence that Lurmax stole the computer by checking footage of him breaking into Sinclair's RV; she and Jake confront him.
 However, Lurmax explains that he broke into it because Sinclair was experiencing an addiction to painkillers - he was stealing the pills to help her recover.
 Jake attempts to salvage his position as consulting producer and Rosa repents on the spot, but Lurmax rejects their efforts.
-Later, they arrest Devereaux, deducing that he stole the computer to humiliate Sinclair, whose character was going to have her own spin-off show.
+While discussing the case, Rosa admits that she fears the two of them will not be friends anymore if the precinct shuts down, but Jake reassures her that will not happen.
+Later, they arrest Devereaux, finding the laptop in his car and deducing that he stole it to humiliate Sinclair; whose character was going to have her own spin-off show.
 Days later, the show creates the "Jake Peralta" character in retaliation: a pervert who is shot multiple times by Sinclair's character.
 Despite the negative portrayal of himself, the real Jake is still enthusiastic that they named a character after him.

-Meanwhile, fearing that Veronica (Kimberly Hebert Gregory) will use her revenge for the audit, Holt (Andre Braugher) and Boyle (Joe Lo Truglio) decide to blackmail Deputy Commissioner Grayson (Steven M. Gagnon) in his apartment.
-However, at the last minute, they decide they're breaking their own morals and leave.
+Meanwhile, fearing that Veronica (Kimberly Hebert Gregory) will use her revenge for the audit, Holt (Andre Braugher) and Boyle (Joe Lo Truglio) decide to blackmail Deputy Commissioner Grayson (Steven M. Gagnon) after seeing him with his mistress.
+However, at the last minute, they decide that they're breaking their own morals and leave.
 Gina (Chelsea Peretti) and Amy (Melissa Fumero) interrogate Terry (Terry Crews) to find why he drove Veronica mad.
-Despite Terry saying he was nice, he finds his break-up really hurt her.
+Despite Terry saying he was nice throughout, they eventually figure out that Terry intended to break up with her over a year before the break-up occurred but stayed in the relationship out of pity after her mother died.
 He apologizes to her, and asks her not to forgive him but not to punish the precinct.
 She accepts the apology but admits that she already sent a bad report about the precinct.